HlibBondarev/TTA-backend/README.md

     *   **Inheritance:** Permission for a Club automatically grants access to all its Teams.
     *   **JIT Registration:** `create_club_with_ownership` handles Just-In-Time user creation during club setup.
     *   **Policy Sync:** `upsert_team_membership_with_policy` synchronizes `TeamRole` with `AppRole` in the security table.
+    *   **Global policies** utilize targetid = NULL combined with a NULLS NOT DISTINCT constraint to prevent duplicate global assignments for the same user.

 ### 8. Time Normalization Logic (Piecewise-Linear)
 The system calculates "Clean Time" by processing segments between TimeAnchors: